Utulei, American Samoa: History

 In 1946, the Public Health Department of American Samoa found its facilities grossly inadequate for the post-war demand.
 The old hospital, built in 1914, was too small and antiquated, and the U.S. Navy’s Medical Department could not be expected to provide all health services indefinitely.
 To address this issue, Governor Harold Houser turned two-story barracks at Utulei over to the department.
 These now-vacant Marine barracks were renovated and repurposed as a new 224-bed hospital—sometimes referred to as the Hospital of American Samoa — and included between 24 and 27 bassinets, along with a pharmacy and a dentistry.
 The hospital opened its doors in 1946.
 By 1950, it had admitted 2,771 patients and delivered around 40 percent of all babies born that year in American Samoa.
 Nursing needs were met by graduates of the local nursing school, while medical requirements were fulfilled by students chosen for the Central Medical School.
 After the Navy's departure in 1951, however, there was a severe shortage of physicians and other health care professionals.
 In 1954, for example, there were only four doctors (one stateside and three European), and only one dentist.
 The hospital therefore depended heavily on nurses to provide its patient care.

 In 1962, the Governor H. Rex Lee Auditorium (“Turtle House”) was constructed at Utulei to accommodate delegates to the South Pacific Conference; also known as Fale Maumei, it was designed in a turtle-like form.

 In 1964, the Michael J. Kirwan Educational Television Center was completed.
 It is named for Representative Michael J. Kirwan, who was chairman of the House Appropriations Committee.

-In the late 1960s, questions about where American Sāmoa's capital should be arose again after Governor Owen Aspinall moved his office to Utulei.
-Some argued that this violated the American Sāmoa Constitution, which designates Fagatogo as the capital and seat of government.
+In the late 1960s, questions about where American Samoa's capital should be arose again after Governor Owen Aspinall moved his office to Utulei.
+Some argued that this violated the American Samoa Constitution, which designates Fagatogo as the capital and seat of government.
 Aspinall, however, was protected by the fact that Utulei is a subvillage of Fagatogo.

 In 1980, during celebratory Flag Day military demonstrations, a U.S. Navy airplane accidentally hit the cables of the Mount ‘Alava Cable Car and crashed into the Rainmaker Hotel.
 All six naval personnel on board the aircraft died, as did two hotel guests.

-In 1995, Governor A. P. Lutali restructured the Public Library Board to implement the 1989 plan for establishing a main public library in American Sāmoa.
+In 1995, Governor A. P. Lutali restructured the Public Library Board to implement the 1989 plan for establishing a main public library in American Samoa.
 Construction of the library in Utulei was completed in 1998, resulting in an 11,000-square-foot facility built by Fletcher Construction, a New Zealand-based firm.
 After 18 months of legislation, development, and planning, Cheryl Ann Morales and her team officially opened the library to the public on April 15, 2000.
 The library quickly became a central hub for community activities in Utulei.